 Pointers: Applications

+In the previous lecture we have presented pointers, and in this one we will describe in what scenarios they can be useful.
 You can access the slides 🖼️ for this lecture.
 All the code samples given here can be found online, alongside instructions on how to bring up the proper environment to build and execute them here.
-You can download the entire set of slides and lecture notes in PDF from the home page.

 Allow a Function to Access the Calling Context